Could you Spend Less Than $50 a Week for 6 Weeks with no Food Storage?

 I am planning our meals around what we have.
 Our ‘go-to’ type meals are chill (mince with a lot of finely chopped veggies, slow-cooked with tomatoes and spices), stir fry with seasoning or egg-based meals such as omelettes.

-Our HelloFresh meals (get $50 off with this link) or get up to $130 off your first 4 boxes with HelloFresh here.
+Our HelloFresh meals (get your first box free with this link) or get up to $130 off your first 4 boxes with HelloFresh here.
 In the next 3 weeks include:

 Spinach and Feta Stuffed Chicken